Presented at: Worldcon 75, Helsinki, Finland, August 11, 2017

 The 2017 Hugo Awards will be presented on the evening of Friday, August 11, 2017 at a ceremony at Worldcon 75, the 75th World Science Fiction Convention.
 Administration of the 2017 Hugo Awards is exclusively the responsibility of Worldcon 75.
 The Hugo Awards are not administered by the Hugo Awards Web Site.

-Nominating ballots will be issued in early 2017.
-Any person with a voting membership (including all supporting and attending members) of the 2016, 2017, and 2018 Worldcons as of the end of the day on January 31, 2017 is eligible to make up to five nominations in each category.
+Nominating ballots were issued in early 2017.
+Any person with a voting membership (including all supporting and attending members) of the 2016, 2017, and 2018 Worldcons as of the end of the day on January 31, 2017 was eligible to make up to five nominations in each category.
+Nominations are now closed and the Administrators are tallying the nominations.
+The final ballot will be announced after the Administrators have determined who those finalists are, confirmed their eligibility, and contacted them to give them an opportunity to decline nominations.

 The categories on the 2017 Hugo Award Ballot are: